yashbonde/chess_lm/README.md

   - Write a python script to evaluate different models on this small subset, it takes in a txt file which has list of paths to different checkpoints.
 This is done because in the final version all the models will have to be evaluated automatically on the complete dataset and there should be no human in the loop.
 - [ ] Integrate code with a web interface on [chessshhh](https://github.com/yashbonde/chessshhh)
   - ~~Make a neural player~~
-  - Make a playing script
+  - Make a playing script (webapp >>> GUI)
   - Port code for server
+    - There's this CORS shit for API and static file code is not being read correctly.
+Someone else has to fix those.
+- [ ]
 - [ ] Add Simple MinMax Tree search
 - [ ] Add more complicated search algorithm MCTS